Lokie-ree/tictactoe-remix/docs/prd.md

 ## 6. Narrative

 Alex is a casual gamer who wants to play a quick game with two friends during their lunch break.
 They remember playing Tic Tac Toe as kids but want something that accommodates more than just two players.
-Alex discovers Multiplayer Tic Tac Toe and creates a 3-player game in seconds.
+Alex discovers TicTacToe Remix and creates a 3-player game in seconds.
 After sharing the link with friends, all three join seamlessly and enjoy the familiar yet fresh experience of playing on a 4x4 grid with new winning patterns, appreciating how the app handles turn management and win detection automatically.

 ## 7. Success metrics